TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Context

 The (pure) states of a closed system form a Hilbert space $\cal H$, so that a state $|\psi\rangle\in\cal H$ is a vector.
 Given an operator acting on $\cal H$ there are essentially three basic operations that we may consider: i) measuring the expectation value of an observable $O$ (with $O$ hermitian)

 ii) doing some discrete evolution by applying a gate $U$ (with $U$ unitary)

 or iii) doing continuous-time evolution with the Hamiltonian $H$ ($H$ hermitian)

-For an open system, this formulation is no longer sufficient, and a state must be represented as a matrix density $\rho$ which must be hermitian, positive with unit trace \cite{breuer_theory_2007}.
+For an open system, this formulation is no longer sufficient, and a state must be represented as a density matrix $\rho$ which must be Hermitian, positive semidefinite with unit trace~\cite{breuer_theory_2007}.
 When the state is pure, $\rho$ is simply a projector

 but for general mixed states we have ${\rm Tr}\left[\rho^2\right]<1$.
 The three operations mentioned above for pure states become